 Radio Central Copy Clearance – Radio broadcasters must ensure advertisements for family planning centres are centrally cleared.

 Television only – Teleshopping for these products or services is not acceptable:

-medicinal products that are for human use and that are subject to a marketing authorisation within the meaning of Directive 2001/83/EC (as amended by Directive 2004/27/EC) and are on the General Sale List (GSL) as a pharmacy medicine (P) or as a prescription-only medicine (POM)
+medicinal products that are for human use and that are subject to a marketing authorisation within the meaning of Directive 2001/83/EC (as amended by Directive 2004/27/EC), as implemented by the Human Medicines Regulations 2012, and are on the General Sale List (GSL) as a pharmacy medicine (P) or as a prescription-only medicine (POM)

 medical treatments for humans or animals.

 Broadcasters may accept advertisements for services offering remote personalised advice on medical or health matters only if all staff providing that advice are suitably qualified and subject to regulation by a statutory or recognised medical or health professional body and the advice given is in accordance with its relevant professional codes of conduct (see rule 11.9).